ec0di/pyVrp/readme.md

 I want to highlight that I think the author (Sean Kelley) has done a really good job explaning Column Generation (CG) with a good example use-case on the Vehicle Route Problem (VRP).

 ### Installations
-I recommend working in a virtual env, I use Conda myself, where you can specify python version and keep packages local.
+I recommend working in a virtual env, I use Conda myself, where you can specify python version (I use 3.9) and keep packages local.
 To get started you only need python with a pip for installation purposes:

 ```